Women's National Basketball Association: The "Three to See" (2013–2019)

-New CBA and Commissioner's Cup plans (2020)
+New collective bargaining agreement and expansion (2020–2023)

 During the 2018 season, the WNBA players' union opted out of the collective bargaining agreement (CBA) with the league, which ended after the 2019 season.
-In January 2020, the league and union announced that they had reached an agreement on a new CBA to take effect with the 2020 season and running through 2027.
-Among the features of the new agreement were:
+In January 2020, the league and union announced they had reached an agreement on a new CBA to take effect with the 2020 season and running through 2027, with an opt-out after 2025.
+The agreement increased player compensation by more than 50% and expanded benefits, including fully paid maternity leave.
+It also broadened free‑agency rights.
+In addition, the CBA introduced a "prioritization" clause that penalizes veteran players who report late to WNBA training camp after returning from overseas play.